 Spring internship applications are due by November 1.

-To be considered for this internship, please submit a resume and cover letter in a combined PDF in that order with your full name and “Intake Internship Application” as the title of the document and with “Intake Internship Application” and the year and season for which you are applying as the subject of the email to Hanna Roberts at email@example.com.
+To be considered for this internship, please submit a resume and cover letter in a combined PDF in that order with your full name and “Intake Internship Application” as the title of the document and with “Intake Internship Application” and the year and season for which you are applying as the subject of the email to Megan Lambert at firstname.lastname@example.org.